bmmpxf/mapstory/manual/manual.rst

     <a target="_blank" href="http://myurl" title="myhyperlink">click here to go to my url</a>

 Tutorial
 ========

 This example will create a MapStory based on a single uploaded StoryLayer.
-The StoryLayer will then be annotated AND MORE THINGS
+The StoryLayer will then be annotated...

+WHAT ELSE TO DO HERE?

 Step 0: Acquire data
 --------------------

-UNSURE ABOUT VOICE (WE HAVE, YOU HAVE)

 This example will use a single layer prepared for upload, consisting of the locations of Hurricane Sandy (LINK) over the course of its lifespan.
-It is in shapefile format, and it was taken from the NOAA as part of their freely available GIS data (LINK).
+It is in shapefile format, and it was taken from NOAA as part of their freely available GIS data (LINK).
 To make it simpler to upload, the component files have been compressed into an archive (ZIP file).

 http://www.nhc.noaa.gov/gis/  (specifically WHERE?)